-This tutorial will cover how to cancel common terms in algebraic fractions, through the definition and discussion of:
+This tutorial covers how to cancel common terms in algebraic fractions, through the definition and discussion of:

 - Rational Expressions

 - Greatest Common Factor in Polynomials